coding-lemur/SmartDisplay-Server/README.md

 ## Features
 - open source (MIT licence)
-- RAM optimized (designed for run on a raspberry pi)
+- RAM optimized (designed for run on a Raspberry Pi)
+- auto standby mode if no client is connected
 - easy extendable (only implement a TypeScript interface)
 - modern and platform independent architecture (nodejs)